What is Erdheim-Chester Disease?

 Brief History

-Current Efforts to Learn More
+Current Efforts to learn more.

 Most published articles on ECD were initially anecdotal in nature because studies were historically extremely difficult due to the small and geographically dispersed ECD patient population.
 However, a significant change began when patients and caregivers joined together to form the ECD Global Alliance.
 As part of this effort, ECD Referral Care Centers have been formed to provide comprehensive care for patients with ECD.
-There are several ongoing studies ranging from discovery of new treatments to improvement of symptoms and survivorship experience with this disease.
+There are several ongoing studies ranging from the discovery of new treatments to the improvement of symptoms and survivorship experience with this disease.
 The World Health Organization’s declaration of ECD as a blood cancer has enabled ECD better visibility, with improved opportunities to educate patients and their medical providers.
 Further, the American National Comprehensive Cancer Network has issued treatment recommendations and guidelines for ECD.
 This has made it possible for many medical providers to familiarize themselves with treatment strategies for ECD more easily.

 What is the prognosis?

-Last updated: February 8, 2024
+Last updated: October 31, 2024

 Contact Us